studlinnth6233/11-futures-cli/README.md

 ### Retrieve the first page of canteens

 Use the method `getCanteens()` of the OpenMensaAPI to retrieve the fist page of canteens (without index).
-The method returns an object of `Response<List<Canteen>>`.
+The method returns an instance of `Response<List<Canteen>>`.
 That might be a little bit confusing but the OpenMensaAPI does not expose a dedicated pagination endpoint to retrieve the total count of items or the total count of pages but exposes this information in the response headers (`X-Total-Pages`, `X-Total-Count`, ...).
-To be able extract this information you need the `Response<>` wrapper because the wrapper includes a reference to the headers.
+To be able to extract this information you need the `Response<>` wrapper because the wrapper includes a reference to the headers.

 ### Extract the pagination information